canjs/can-route/doc/urlData.md

 The `ValueObservable` should include the following properties:

-- `paramsMatcher` - A regular expression used to test if the URL is formatted correctly for [can-route.deparam]
+- `paramsMatcher` - A regular expression used to test if the URL is formatted correctly for [can-route.deparam].
+- `querySeparator` - A string that separates when arbitrary key-value pairs begin in the url (Example: `"?"`).
+- `root` - A string value used to identify the part of the url where routing begins.
+For example, [can-route-hash] defaults to `"#!"`